Welcome to the news and events section

-Citizens Advice, in its role as the official consumer watchdog for energy, has responded to Ofgem’s announcement that SSE will pay £700,000 for failing to meet its 2018 gas smart meter installation target.
+Citizens Advice, in its role as the official consumer watchdog for energy, has responded to the Commission for Customers in Vulnerable Circumstances report.

 Citizens Advice, in its role as the official consumer watchdog for energy, has responded to the publication of the latest figures from the Department for Business, Energy and Industrial Strategy (BEIS) for smart meter installations.

-Citizens Advice, in its role as the official consumer champion for energy, has responded to news that Brilliant Energy Supply Limited has ceased trading.
-Brilliant Energy also supplied customers of Northumbria Energy under a ‘white label’ arrangement.
+Citizens Advice, in its role as the official consumer champion for energy, has responded to Ofgem’s announcement that E Gas and Electricity, Economy Energy and Dyball Associates breached competition law.

-Citizens Advice, in its role as the official consumer champion for energy, has responded to Ofgem’s decision to raise its default and pre-payment meter energy tariff caps.
+Citizens Advice, in its role as the official consumer watchdog for energy, has responded to Ofgem's announcement of a strategic review of the microbusiness energy market.